Maurice Drummond (civil servant): Early life

 Drummond was born in Grosvenor Place, Belgravia, and baptised in the parish of St George's Hanover Square, London.
 He was the third son of Charles Drummond (1790–1858; great-grandson of Jacobite William Drummond, 4th Viscount Strathallan) and Hon.
 Mary Dulcibella Eden.
 His mother was the ninth child and sixth daughter of William Eden, 1st Baron Auckland.
 His father was a senior partner in the family banking firm of Messrs.
 Drummond (later Drummonds Bank).

 Career

-In 1848, Maurice was appointed as a clerk in the Treasury in compensation in kind for the death of his uncle Edward Drummond (1792–1843), fatally shot when he was mistaken for Robert Peel, to whom he was private secretary.
+In 1848, Drummond was appointed as a clerk in the Treasury in compensation in kind for the death of his uncle Edward Drummond (1792–1843), fatally shot when he was mistaken for Robert Peel, to whom he was private secretary.

 Drummond was appointed George Cornewall Lewis's private secretary in 1855, a role he also later carried out for Prime Ministers Benjamin Disraeli and Lord Derby during his ministry of 1858-59.

 On retirement as Receiver in 1883, he was made a Companion of the Order of the Bath.

 Drummond, in addition to other accomplishments, was also hailed as a "brilliant writer" who for many years was on the staff of The Pall Mall Gazette when it was edited by Frederick Greenwood.
 When the journal changed ownership in 1880, Drummond followed Greenwood to the St James's Gazette.